-In all contempt hearings in which the general magistrate or hearing officer recommends immediate incarceration, a recommended order will be promptly prepared and then reviewed by the judge assigned to the division in which the matter is pending.
+In all contempt hearings in which the general magistrate or recommends immediate incarceration. recommended order will be promptly prepared and then reviewed by the judge assigned to the division in which the matter is pending.
 If the assigned judge is absent from the courthouse, the contempt matter will be reviewed by the family law judge present in the courthouse whose division next follows in alphabetical sequence the division in which the case is pending.
-Recognizing the need for expediency, if the court is attending to other judicial matters the court must recess as soon as is practicable and immediately review
+Recognizing the need for expediency, if the court is attending to other judicial matters the court must recess as soon as is practicable and immediately review the magistrate's or hearing officer's recommended order.

-Page 6 of 9 - Administrative Order S-2023-061 (General Magistrates and Child Support Enforcement Hearing Officers in the Family Law Division) the magistrate's or hearing officer's recommended order.
 If the court ratifies the magistrate's or hearing officer's recommended order, the general magistrate or hearing officer will recall the case and the bailiff will take the contemnor into custody.
 If the court determines that a hearing before the court is necessary, the matter will be scheduled on an emergency basis and must be heard immediately.